xia0nan/Daily-Coding-Problem/README.md

 For example, given the input [2, 1, 2], we can hold 1 unit of water in the middle.

 Given the input [3, 0, 1, 3, 0, 5], we can hold 3 units in the first index, 2 in the second, and 3 in the fourth index (we cannot hold 5 since it would run off to the left), so we can trap 8 units of water.

+### Daily Coding Problem: Problem #31 [Easy]
+**2019 Apr 1st**

+This problem was asked by Google.

+The edit distance between two strings refers to the minimum number of character insertions, deletions, and substitutions required to change one string to the other.
+For example, the edit distance between “kitten” and “sitting” is three: substitute the “k” for “s”, substitute the “e” for “i”, and append a “g”.

+Given two strings, compute the edit distance between them.

+### Daily Coding Problem: Problem #32 [Hard]
+**2019 Apr 2nd**

+This problem was asked by Jane Street.

+Suppose you are given a table of currency exchange rates, represented as a 2D array.
+Determine whether there is a possible arbitrage: that is, whether there is some sequence of trades you can make, starting with some amount A of any currency, so that you can end up with some amount greater than A of that currency.

+There are no transaction costs and you can trade fractional quantities.